 Whenever available information from IPC and FEWSNET are used to feed:

-1. section 3 of the IAF by ECHO staff
+1. section 3 of the IAF (completed by DG ECHO staff);

-2. Single Form by the proposing / implementing partner.
+2. Single Form (completed by the proposing / implementing partner).

 0 of 4 questions completed